 Our mission is to connect engineering undergraduate and graduate students with real projects where they can learn, make meaningful contributions, and develop relationships with potential future employers.

-Students will have the opportunity to work with Joseph C. Sansone Company, a nationally recognized real estate firm.
-The ETK team will create an application that uses vision recognition services for document and text matching.
-Specifically, the team will work with image and document classification, pattern recognition, image analysis, Optical Character Recognition (OCR), Optical Word Recognition (OWR), Intelligent Character Recognition (ICR), 3D and 2D Code recognition (Bar codes, QR, etc.) content based image retrieval (CBIR) and Query by Image (QBI).
+Our ETK team had the opportunity to work with Joseph C. Sansone Company, a nationally recognized real estate firm.
+The ETK team worked to create an application that uses vision recognition services for document and text matching.
+Specifically, the team worked with image and document classification, pattern recognition, image analysis, Optical Character Recognition (OCR), Optical Word Recognition (OWR), Intelligent Character Recognition (ICR), 3D and 2D Code recognition (Bar codes, QR, etc.) content based image retrieval (CBIR) and Query by Image (QBI).
 Students will be able to work closely with industry professionals to develop this solution.
 Additionally, they will develop valuable experience in cutting-edge, industry technologies.
 They will also come out with a professional grade project to list on their resumes.
 Preferred qualifications include experience with a scripting language such as Python and experience working with databases (MySQL, MongoDB, etc. Experience with vision recognition services is also a huge plus.

 In this project, students will work with Pirooz Eghtesady, MD, PhD, the Cardiothoracic Surgeon-in-Chief at the Wash U School of Medicine and St. Louis Children's Hospital.
 The team will work to create a medical device to provide circulatory support in univentricular infants.
 Specifically, infants' hearts are put under significant strain during surgery and often times need functional support.
 This device will be inserted into one side of the heart, connect to an external pump, and then reconnect to the aorta on the other side of the heart.
 Ideally, this device will be able to reside within the patient for an extended period of time without causing any impairments.